fbpx

 The Princess Alexandra of Kent rose is a stunning shrub-landscape variety that was introduced by David Austin Roses in 2008.
 This gorgeous bloomer has full flowers with small clusters and a strong scent.
 It boasts a medium pink hue and provides an eye-catching addition to any garden or landscape design.

-This particular variety requires minimal maintenance due to its hardy nature, making it ideal for busy homeowners who don’t have the time or energy to dedicate hours to gardening each week but still want beautiful results.
+This particular newer variety requires minimal maintenance due to its hardy nature, making it ideal for busy homeowners who don’t have the time or energy to dedicate hours to gardening each week but still want beautiful results.
 With proper care and attention, the Princess Alexandra of Kent can produce blooms throughout most of the year, adding color and charm wherever it is planted.

 19. Queen of Elegance rose

 The petals are soft and delicate, giving the flower a romantic feel.
 The Queen of Elegance is beautiful and easy to care for.
 Its thornless climbing stems make pruning easier, while its low maintenance requirements allow you to enjoy admiring its deep pink blooms more instead of constantly tending them.
-And since it’s resistant to common diseases like black spots and mildew, you don’t need to worry about keeping your roses healthy either – give them plenty of sunshine and water during dry spells.

 Jubilee celebration rose